galakhov/chrome-better-bookmark/README.md

 TODO
 ====

- - options (font size and style, focus style, key bindings, sorting options)
+ - Add options (font size and style, focus style, key bindings, sorting options)
+ - Add position of the tooltip into extension options
  - TBD: icon should be greyed out by default, highlighted if the page is already bookmarked
  - TBD: subcategory indentation?